 Build Your Dream Career in 2017

-Ready to kick off your dream career in 2017?
+Ready to kick off your dream career?
 Join Skillshare’s Creative Career Challenge, a 30 day program where we’ll help you publish an online class, establish a social media presence and build a personal website – with awesome prizes along the way.

 My name is Michael Chernow and I am a restaurateur and entrepreneur.